polgarp/polgarp.github.io/_posts/9am26/2023-05-08-1-on-1s-strengthening-the-team-with-coaching.md

   show_overlay_excerpt: false
 ---

 1-on-1s can be a real game-changer when it comes to building a design team that works like a well-oiled machine.
-Managers can improve their team's skills, can create trust and open communication, can give feedback that helps everyone grow on these magical sessions.
+Managers can improve their team's skills, can create trust and open communication, can give feedback that helps everyone grow in these magical sessions.

 {% include figure image_path="/assets/images/2023-05-08-1-on-1s-strengthening-the-team-with-coaching.jpg" alt="A magical silhouette of flying animals dancing with an abstract background, with realistic lighting, generated with DiffusionBee" caption="A magical silhouette of flying animals dancing with an abstract background, with realistic lighting, generated with DiffusionBee" %}